Our use of cookies

 Before deciding whether to defer their child’s entry to school, parents should visit their preferred school(s) to clarify how they cater for the youngest children in Reception and how the needs of these children are met as they move up through the school.

-Admission Outside of the Normal Age Group
+12. Admission outside the Normal Age Group

-Parents may seek to apply for their child’s admission to school outside of their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.
-In addition, the parents of summer born children may choose not to send their child to school until the September following their fifth birthday and may request that they are admitted outside of their normal age group to Reception rather than Year 1.
+Parents may seek to apply for their child’s admission to school outside their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.
+In addition, the parents of summer born children may choose not to send their child to school until the September following their fifth birthday and may request that they are admitted outside their normal age group to Reception rather than Year 1.

-These parents will need to make an application alongside children applying at the normal age, which should explain why it is in the child’s best interest to be admitted outside of their normal age.
+These parents will need to make an application alongside children applying at the normal age, which should explain why it is in the child’s best interest to be admitted outside their normal age.
 This may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
 A decision as to whether this is an appropriate course of action will be made by the Governing Body.
 Parents do not have the right to insist that their child is admitted to a particular year group.

-Repeat Applications
+13. Repeat Applications

 The Governors will not consider repeat applications in the same academic year.

-In Year Admissions
+14. In Year Admissions

 An application should be made directly to the Governing Body at the school, who will determine whether a place is available in the requested year group.
 The governing body will notify the Local Authority of the outcome of the application.
 All places will be allocated according to the published admission arrangements.

-Appeals Procedure
+15. Appeals Procedure

 Any parent has the right to appeal against a decision not to admit.
 Appeals should be made in writing to the Chair of Governors at the school address and must set out the reasons on which the appeal is made.
 The appeal will be heard by an Independent Appeal Panel.
 To enquire about school admission appeals for Corbett Primary School and the process for this, please visit the webpage.

-Fradulent or misleading information
+16. Fraudulent or misleading information

 If the school becomes aware that a place was secured for a child at the school on the basis of misleading or false information, they reserve the right, within the terms of the School Admissions Code, to withdraw the offer of a place or, if the child has already started at the school, to remove the child from the school roll.
 The school will work with the local authority to investigate any concerns about fraudulent or misleading applications.

-Admissions: The Law
+17. Admissions: The Law

-The School Admission arrangements comply with the following legislation:
+The school admission arrangements comply with the following legislation:

 There are no results that match your search criteria